 We are an Australian Financial Services Licensee and are licensed under the Corporations Act to advise and deal in relation to all general insurance products.
 We can act in a number of roles in providing our services.

 This is where we arrange for the application, acquisition, variation, renewal or cancellation of an insurance policy for you.
-The process differs depending on the type of insurance and we explain it to you when you apply for the insurance.
+The process differs depending on the type of insurance and we explain this to you when you apply for the insurance.

-In some circumstances we may have an agreement with an insurer or their representative to arrange insurance policies or manage claims on their behalf and not on your behalf.
-This means that we act for, and in the interest of the insurer as our principal in providing the services, not yours.
+In some circumstances we may have an agreement with an insurer or their representative to arrange and issue insurance policies and to handle and/or settle claims on their behalf.
+This means that we act for and in the interest of the insurer as our principal in providing the services, not yours.